pblobp/pblobp/README.md

 **Now**
 - Publishing generic versions of the Claude Code skills I use at work.
-- Exploring Compozy workflows for multi-agent teams.
+- Exploring software factories and Compozy workflows for multi-agent teams.

 📫 [LinkedIn](https://www.linkedin.com/in/pblobp/)